tumininucodes/baseHQ/README.md

 ## overview
 BaseHQ aims to empower its users with technology-driven solutions to help them get quality products at all times.
-The mobile is built with kotlin
+Built with kotlin

 ## screenshots
 ![alt text](https://github.com/tumininucodes/baseHQ/blob/main/Screenshot%202023-08-11%20at%2011.46.59.png)